 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with a broad introduction to the arts and humanities followed by a choice of two modules.
+- You’ll start Stage 1 with a broad introduction to the arts and humanities followed by one module from a choice of two.

 - At Stage 2, you’ll study two compulsory modules which will introduce you to the principles of music and using music technology.

 - Finally, at Stage 3, you’ll complete your degree with two compulsory modules exploring the impact of music in social contexts and the practice of music making.

 In Stage 1, you'll encounter a variety of musicians and musical works and practices alongside fascinating insights from across the arts and humanities.
 This broad foundation will help you develop the academic skills and confidence necessary for studying music at Stages 2 and 3.